passw0rd/cli/README.md

 where:
 - passw0rd.yaml - a config file that contains your account credentials: app_token, service_public_key, app_secret_key.
 This file is not created by default.
 So, create passw0rd.yaml file, paste your account credentials into it and specify the pass to it.
 - user_passw0rd_record - database passw0rd's record that is going to be updated.
-- update_token - update token that you got using the update_token comand.
+- update_token - update token that you got using the update_token command.

 As a result, you get an updated user's passw0rd record.